 Lyme disease is most common in rural and suburban areas in the Northeast and Midwest states.
 The disease is also found in other parts of the United States, as well as in Europe, Asia and Australia.

-How many cases of Lyme disease occur in the U.S.?
+How many cases of Lyme disease occur in the U.S. annually?

 How does Lyme disease occur?

-In nearly all cases it is transmitted to humans by the bite of a tick infected with Borrelia burgdorferi.
+In nearly all cases, Lyme disease is transmitted to humans by the bite of a tick infected with Borrelia burgdorferi.
 In a population of ticks, only some will carry the infection.

 What is Borreliosis?

 The disease resulting from the infection with Borrelia burgdorferi is referred to as Lyme disease.
 There are many species of Borrelia bacteria worldwide but not all of them cause disease.
 An infection caused by Borrelia bacteria can be termed a “Borreliosis.”